 Unweaving a tangled web: Decentralising the ownership and infrastructure of the web

-But despite what its early adopters hoped, the web is not a neutral force.
-If we want it to work for us, and not against us, we have to take control of the operation and maintenance of the internet.
+But despite what its early adopters hoped, the web isn't a neutral force.
+If we want it to work for us—and not against us—we have to take control of the operation and maintenance of the internet.

 These days, Amazon, Apple, Facebook, Google, and Microsoft — also known as the Big Five — are pretty much running the show.
 How did they get so much power?
 Why is it a problem?
-Let’s take a trip through memory lane to see how we got here and what that means for the future of the internet.
+Let’s take a trip through memory lane to see how we got here and what it means for the internet's future.

 Caught in a sticky web (2.0)

 In the autumn of 2004, the first ever Web 2.0 Conference was held in San Francisco.
 The brightest and best minds in the emerging internet industry were invited to discuss and plan for the future of the web.
 People like Jeff Bezos and Mark Cuban spoke, alongside a long list of venture capitalists, CEOs, CTOs, and all other tech power brokers.

 Looking back, the sessions from the conference are an eerie mixture of warnings about the direction of the internet and sad reminders of a more hopeful time.
 Craigslist founder Craig Newmark gave a talk titled ‘Getting to a Billion Pages a Month without Being Evil,’ while internet legend Brewster Kahle posed a question that’s still being asked today with his session ‘Are We Inventing the Right Thing?’

 These session titles have the same energy as the infamous ‘Don’t be evil’ phrase which was Google's motto in their code of conduct.
 With the benefit of hindsight, we can see all the amazing (and not-so-amazing) things web 2.0 has done for the internet.